Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

 ## 3.4.2.4.1 - Restore to an Azure Virtual Machine

-This option enables you to restore a disk image to a [Microsoft Azure virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/).
+This wizard page enables you to restore a disk image to a [Microsoft Azure virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/).

 ![](/assets/restore-azure-vm-instance.png)